Flabbyaxe272/recipebook/docs/recipeBook/dinner-and-lunches/index.md

 # Dinner and Lunches

-This is a header fot his
+This is the Dinner Homepage, which also includes lunches.

-Let's try setting up a link: [Farris Stroganoff](Farris Stroganoff.md)
+Let's try setting up a link: [Farris Stroganoff](Farris%20Stroganoff.md)